Give us a call today at (732) 365-3199 or schedule an appointment online!

 - Use a mixture of cream of tartar and hydrogen peroxide to clean stained porcelain surfaces.

-- Wipe down your bathroom surfaces after very use to maintain a spotless bathroom.
+- Wipe down your bathroom surfaces after every use to maintain a spotless bathroom.
 Cut up an old rag into small squares and keep them in a jar with pine-scented cleaner for in-between cleanings.
 You can also keep a dish wand in the shower for daily wipe-downs.

 - It may sound weird, but a few pieces of coal in your bathroom can help absorb moisture and odor.